bartbalaz/janus-container/README.md

 # Janus container [work in progress]

 ## Introduction
 This is an experimental project attempting to put Janus gatweay into a Docker container using the default *bridge* network driver.
-Please note that this project is not intended to be used as a *product* (although in the future it may evolve in that direction) but instead as an experimentation and conclusion sharing platform.
-In the below instructions we assume s
+The current strategy is to create a build and execution host.

 ## Installation procedure
 This section provides the default installation procedure.
 This is a single host installation, the host will allow to build and run the